What is a solar photovoltaic (PV) system?

 The electricity generated by the PV system is delivered directly to your home for consumption and any excess electricity is exported to the electricity grid.
 Your house will draw electricity from the grid when it is night or when your PV solar system cannot generate enough electricity to meet your consumption.

 It is also possible to install solar PV systems with battery systems but these are currently much less common than grid-connected systems.
 Solar PV systems with batteries allow for storage of PV-generated electricity to use at night or at times of low sunshine, and in some cases allow electrical appliances to operate during power outages.
 If the battery installed is large enough it is possible for a house to completely disconnect from the electricity grid, although these systems usually also rely on a diesel generator back-up and are costly to install.

 Benefits of solar PV systems

 Installing a solar PV system will allow you to generate renewable energy and reduce your electricity bills.
 Some of the electricity you generate will be used in your home to power electrical appliances and some will be exported back to the electricity grid.

 In Victoria a typical house consumes an average of around 12 kilowatt hours of electricity per day.
-Over one year, a 1.5 to 3 kilowatt solar PV system can generate around 45–90 per cent of this, though the amount generated by the system varies throughout the year as the amount of daily sunshine changes.
+Over one year, a 1.5 to 3 kilowatt solar PV system can generate around 45–90% of this, though the amount generated by the system varies throughout the year as the amount of daily sunshine changes.

 The amount of the PV generated electricity used in your home will depend on the size of your PV system, how much electricity you use, and how much of this you consume during the day.
 The higher your daytime consumption, the higher amount of PV generated electricity you will use.
-Typically around 30 to 50 per cent of the electricity generated by a PV system is consumed in the home and 70 to 50 per cent is exported to the grid.
+Typically around 30 to 50% of the electricity generated by a PV system is consumed in the home and 70 to 50% is exported to the grid.